iloveitaly/postgres_executor/README.md

 A simple utility to execute SQL files against a Postgres database using the `psql` command-line interface.
 Useful when you need to execute multi-statement SQL.
 More information in this blog post (TODO).

+The most interesting piece of this repo is probably the [GitHub actions build yml](.github/workflows/build_and_publish.yml) which has a bunch of interesting stuff.

 ## Installation

 1. Add `postgres_executor` to your list of dependencies in `mix.exs`: